-Classical: All neighbouring voxels with intensity value higher than the threshold value (Local Background) are clustered to form the object.
+Classical : All neighbouring voxels with intensity value higher than the threshold value (Local Background) are clustered to form the object.

-Maximum: This mode operates similarly as the previous one, but with one additional constraint: the voxels are clustered in the object if their intensity value is higher than the threshold and if their intensity value is lower than the intensity value of the previously clustered voxels.
+Maximum: This mode operates similarly as the previous one, but with one additional constraint : the voxels are clustered in the object if their intensity value is higher than the threshold and lower than the intensity value of the previously clustered voxels.
+It can prevent to cluster pixels from another close spot.